What happens during radiotherapy?

 When your child is diagnosed with a brain tumour, they may be given radiotherapy as a treatment.
 This uses controlled and targeted doses of high energy beams of charged particles to destroy the tumour cells, whilst causing as little damage as possible to surrounding healthy cells.

-Not all children diagnosed with a brain tumour will be able to receive radiotherapy as a treatment option.
+Not all children diagnosed with a brain tumour will be given raidotherapy.

 The decision to give radiotherapy will be based on a number of factors:

 If your child is under three years old, it is unlikely that they will be given radiotherapy.
 Radiotherapy can be damaging to very young children, having a long-term impact on cognition, growth and hormone levels.
 However, some tumour types e.g. ependymoma, may be treated with radiotherapy in younger children, if the tumour is in the posterior fossa (the back of the skull).